nadinalisbon/100-days-challenge/log.md

 **Today's Journey**: 30 minutes of working on my core.
 Did situps and pushups.

-**Perspective:** Would have prefered to go walking by the rain in the area prevented.
+**Perspective:** Would have prefered to go walking but the rain prevented it.
 Will have to add more core exercises, my core is non existent.

 ### Day 3: January 03, 2019

+**Today's Journey**: 30 minutes of arm exercises today,lifted weights also took a walk at lunch.

+**Perspective:** Still soar from yesterdays situps.

+### Day 4: January 04, 2019

 **Today's Journey**:

 **Perspective:**

-**Links:**